forcedotcom/sf-pack/README.md

                               if it doesn't exist already.
   -r, --deletereport=<value>  Path to a file to write deleted files.
   -s, --source=<value>        The source folder to start the delta scan from.

+GLOBAL FLAGS
+  --flags-dir=<value>  Import flag values from a directory.
+  --json               Format output as json.

 DESCRIPTION